atrinsarmadi/Metis_Projects/DataEngineering/Project_Proposal.md

+Recently I joined a new Yoga studio that I found for a very reasonable price in my ClassPass yoga studio list.
+It wasn't until driving to the Studio and trying to find parking 5 min before the session started that I realized that the cost of 1 hour parking near the studio is actually higher than the cost of the Yoga session itself.
+I realized the need for an interface that can possibly work with Google Maps or Maps that shows you not only parking garages near your destination, but different parking regulations/options near your destination and what you'd end up paying at each of those options, so that you can choose your destination accordingly.

 For this project, I plan to obtain parking meter data for major cities in the Bay Area.
 I intend to analyze the location, regulation and prices of parking meters in each area, and use this analysis to create a streamlit app that suggests parking spots and the price based on your destination.

 My data consists of parking meter locations, regulations and prices.
 In total I have gathered about ~50k datapoints from the following sources, but I intend to gather more data in the next few days: